-Communication skills is the one area of humanism that we all need to master.
+Effective Communication skills are the one area of humanism that we all need to master.
 Unless you are a hermit and living your life in a cave somewhere in the wilderness, we all need to communicate and persuade.
 This could be at an interview or giving a sales presentation or looking for a mate.
-However most of us are not born with the necessary communication skills and we need to learn them to have a better chance of being successful in this life.
+However, most of us are not born with the necessary effective communication skills and we need to learn them to have a better chance of being successful in this life.

 This is exactly what this speaker below did!
-From a nobody to a world class speaker and mentor!
-Learn The Secrets Of A Presentation Formula That Took him From Wannabe Speaker To Go-To Authority Performing At The London O2 Arena where he made £500,00 with his ‘Serve and Sell’ presentation in a single session.
+From a nobody to a world-class speaker and mentor!
+Learn The Secrets Of A Presentation Formula That Took him From Wannabe Speaker To Go-To Authority Performing At The London O2 Arena where he made £500,000 with his ‘Serve and Sell’ presentation in a single session.
 He teaches exactly how to create such a presentation totally free of charge.

-When public speaking or giving a presentation there are are number of communciation skills that need to be mastered.
+When public speaking or giving a presentation there is a number of communication skills that need to be mastered.

 This may seem obvious but this includes rehearsing your speech or presentation and practising all the communication skills we list below.

 You need to work on an arresting opening that would immediately grab the attention of the audience.
-A good opening could include a quote, a rhetorical question to get the audience thnking, a shock statement or maybe something humorous.
+A good opening could include a quote, a rhetorical question to get the audience thinking, a shocking statement or maybe something humorous.

-If you are trying to persuade an audience with your presention or speech towards a particluar path then you need to show sincerity and conviction.
-You need to show your passion and appeal to the emotion and logic.
+If you are trying to persuade an audience with your presentation or speech towards a particular path then you need to show sincerity and conviction.
+You need to show your passion and appeal to emotion and logic.

-Gestures and Body Language – one of the most important of communication skills
+Gestures and Body Language – one of the most important communication skills

 Use of Voice

 The voice is one of the most powerful tools a speaker possesses and the correct use of voice is a communication skill that must be mastered.
-You need to change your pitch, use pauses and various speeds of delivery to get maximum impact.
+You need to change your pitch and use pauses and various speeds of delivery to get maximum impact.

 Vocabulary and Word Pictures

-As with the sart of the speech or presentation you must have a memorable ending.
+As with the start of the speech or presentation, you must have a memorable ending.
 But so often this is spoiled by saying ‘Thank you’ after your end statement.
-Some times this may be appropriate but most times you want your final words to be lodged and remain in memory and by saying ‘thank you’ the effect is diminished.
+Sometimes this may be appropriate but most times you want your final words to be lodged and remain in memory and by saying ‘thank you’ the effect is diminished.

-All the above are the necessary communication skills to master to become a brilliant speaker.
-We will adding additional pages to this web site to cover in detail each of the competencies described above, so please bookmark this page and visit often.
+All the above are the necessary effective communication skills to master to become a brilliant speaker.
+We will be adding additional pages to this website to cover in detail each of the competencies described above, so please bookmark this page and visit often.